josuttis/cppmodules/README.md

 - **testallixx**: a full module example using Visual C++ conventions (`.ixx` for interface files)
 - **testallcpp**: a full module example using `.cpp` for all files (as gcc supports)

-## Feedback

-I am happy about any constructive feedback.
-Please use the feedback address of my C++20 book: http://cppstd20.com/feedback

 ## More

 For more details how to implement and deal with C++20 modules